Service terms and conditions for proficiency testing schemes

 13.1 NMI will comply with its obligations under the Privacy Act 1988 in relation to any personal information or sensitive information collected from the Customer in the course of the proficiency study.

-13.4 NMI agree not to disclose to any person, other than the Customer, any confidential information relating to the Proficiency Testing without prior written approval of the Customer.
+13.3 NMI agrees not to disclose to any person, other than the Customer, any Confidential Information relating to the Proficiency Testing without prior written approval of the Customer.

-13.5 NMI’s obligation not to disclose confidential information of the other party will not be taken to have been breached to the extent the confidential information of the Customer:
+13.4 NMI’s obligation not to disclose Confidential Information of the other party will not be taken to have been breached to the extent the Confidential Information of the Customer:

 (a) is disclosed by a party to its advisers or employees solely in order to comply with obligations, or to exercise rights, under this Contract;